pallas/liboco/README.md

 It is also not very safe regarding signals that are not processed via signalfd.
-In particular, calling core::schedule or core::wait_for_* with any pending signals that were not blocked when core::react was invoked are likely to handled at that time.
+In particular, calling core::schedule or core::wait_for_* with any pending signals that were not blocked when core::react was invoked are likely to be handled at that time.
 Signal masks should not be modified from within tasks.

 It comes with the following example programs.